An in-depth report on the causes, diagnosis, treatment, and prevention of cirrhosis.

 Other Tests Used to Detect Complications of Cirrhosis

-May be used to check for esophageal varices.
+Endoscopy may be used to check for esophageal varices.
 In this test, a fiber-optic tube is inserted down the throat.
 The tube contains a tiny camera to view the inside of the esophagus, where varices are most likely to develop.

-Is performed to determine the cause of ascites.
+Paracentesis is performed to determine the cause of ascites.
 This procedure involves using a thin needle to withdraw fluid from the abdomen.

 Tests for Liver Cancer